kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 ‘The Big Day’ focuses on the day of the event, including: arriving early and unflustered; introducing techniques to calm the nerves; the moment you’re on; the art of delivering confidently; the importance of engaging with the back channel; and, lastly, the importance of attending afterparties and being accessible to the audience.

-I'm [@fehler](https://twitter.com/fehler) on Twitter.
+I’m [@fehler](https://twitter.com/fehler) on Twitter.
 Follow me to be updated the moment I add more content.

 ----